plenigo/plenigo_wordpress_plugin/readme.txt

 == Changelog ==
 = 1.5.7 - plenigo in a language near you =
-- Updated english, spanish and deutch translations.
+- Updated english, spanish and german translations.

 = 1.5.6 - Bug fixes =
 - Added multiple product id support for **pl_content_show** and **pl_content_hide**